ds2-eu/documentation/documentationds2/docs/quickstartguide.md

 Copy the ds2/ folder from the Containerisation repository to the demoorg repository at /clusters/my-cluster/.
 Copy the releases/ folder from the Containerisation repository to the demoorg repository at /clusters/my-cluster.

   This copy steps will install the Containerisation UI and backend to install other modules.
 This will also install the DS2 Connector and some IDT core components.

-## Deploy a module usin Containerisation UI
+## Deploy a module using Containerisation UI

 1. To deploy the demomodule example using Containerisation UI ...